Automated Alignment between Elicitation Interviews and Requirements: Results

-\textbf{Chunking Alignment Quality.} Chunking is key to our alignment task, where the matching is between a fragment and a user story.
-To evaluate its impact, we compare this pairwise approach with an ablation setting in which the model receives the \emph{entire interview transcript}, segmented into numbered chunks.
-In this variant, the model is asked, given a user story, to predict the indices of the supporting chunks.
+Chunking is key to our alignment task, where the matching is between a fragment and a user story.
+To evaluate its impact, we compare this pairwise approach with an ablation setting in which the model receives the \emph{entire interview transcript}, segmented into numbered chunks (full-context).
+The model is asked, given a user story, to predict the indices of the supporting chunks.
 Transcripts are split into batches of 200 chunks to remain within context window limits.
-Predicted matches are then intersected with the annotated pairs to compute macro F1-scores.

-As shown in Table~\ref{tab:chunking_ablation}, providing the model with full-context chunking does not improve performance over the pairwise approach; in fact, it leads to degradation.
-Future work may investigate alternative batching strategies (e.g., varying batch sizes) to better exploit context utilization.

-\textbf{Chunking and Blocking Efficiency.} We investigate how different chunking strategies affect the efficiency of the embedding-based blocking operator $B_K$.
-Besides our default setting of three speaker turns with stride 1, we evaluate (i) two-turn speaker chunks with stride 1, and (ii) token-based chunking.
-Table~\ref{tab:blocking_chunking} reports the average percentage of tokens that must be retrieved to reach recall $0.9$ and $0.95$.

-Compared to token-based chunking, speaker-based chunking yields higher efficiency gains.
-This is likely because speaker turns produce semantically coherent segments that align better with the structure of user stories.
-In contrast, token-based splits often truncate discussions mid-turn.
-Using shorter speaker-based windows (two turns) improves efficiency further, although this may come at the cost of reduced context per chunk.

-\textbf{Robustness of the Metric.} To assess robustness, we evaluate \textit{Correctness} and \textit{Completeness} when user stories are deliberately mismatched with unrelated transcripts (e.g., swapping stories between the two public datasets).

-Table~\ref{tab:robustness} shows the results for the public datasets.
-As expected, both metrics decrease significantly in the swapped setting, confirming that \tts is sensitive to semantic misalignment.